HeineConK/bayesutils/readme.md

 fit2 <- m2$sample(data = dat, parallel_chains = 2)
 ```

 How do the inferences compare to the first model?
-A quick visulization to put them side by side:
+A quick visualization to put them side by side:

 ```
 mcmc.forestplot( list(fit, fit2), xlim = c(-0.25, 1.5) )